okkhoy/OOP-Bootcamp/README.md

 - Now, what happens if the parent class `MyStringList` changes its implementation of `addAll` to NOT call `add`?
 - What can we do to overcome this problem?

+### Composition

+Composition allows code re-use by:
+- composing some objects inside another
+- the composite object can then call the methods of the objects that it contains, and possibly add extra behaviour.